3p3r/tree-sitter-eventrule/README.md

 ## adding e2e compiler tests

+If you want to run the tests locally, you need to have:

+- Docker for Tree Sitter to build you a `.wasm` artifact
+- OPA for Jest to build you `.wasm` policies for evaluation

 Jest picks up your tests automatically if you follow these instructions:

 - Add your rule JSON `<rule name>.json` under `test/fixtures`
 - With the same name, create a directory `<rule name>`
 - Create two additional directories `allows` and `denies` inside it
-- Any JSON you put in either of those two folder is picked as an event
+- Any JSON you put in either of those two folders, is picked as an event JSON

 `npm test` output is sorted alphabetically.